If you can't find a particular case brief using our search engine or on our Casebooks page, there are a number of possible explanations.

 Quimbee only writes case briefs for principal cases in a casebook.

-If we cover your casebook, but don't have your brief, it's possible you're looking at a non-principal case.
-To figure out which one yours is, please read our article on how to tell the difference between principal and non-principal cases.
+If we cover your casebook but don't have your brief, it's possible you're looking at a nonprincipal case.
+To determine whether your case is a principal case or not, please read our article on how to tell the difference between principal and nonprincipal cases.

 Here are some tips on finding case briefs: